mariohernandez/mariohernandezio/src/blog/vitejs.md

 There are several ways in which we can make Storybook aware of our styles and javascript.
 We could import each component's stylesheet and javascript into each ***.stories.js** file, but this could result in some components with multiple sub-components having several CSS and JS imports.
 In addition, this is not an automated system which means we need to manually do imports as they become available.
 The approach we are going to take is importing the stylesheets we created above into Storybook's preview system.
 This provides a couple of advantages:

 * The component's *.stories.js files are clean without any css imports as all CSS will already be available to Storybook.
-* As we add new components with individual stylesheets, these stylesheets will automatically be recognized by Storybook since we are using **@import-glob**.
+* As we add new components with individual stylesheets, these stylesheets will automatically be recognized by Storybook.

 Remember, the order in which we import the styles makes a difference.
 We want all global and base styles to be imported first, before we import component styles.